mjweaver01/ducky.wtf/docs/QUICKSTART.md

 ```

 ### Tunnel doesn't show in dashboard
+The tunnel server writes tunnel records to the database when a connection is established.
+If the Tunnels tab is empty:
-- Make sure you're using a token created in the dashboard
+- Make sure you're using a token created in the dashboard (not `VALID_TOKENS` env auth)
-- Check that `DATABASE_URL` or `DATABASE_HOST` is set for the server
+- The tunnel server **must** have `DATABASE_HOST` or `DATABASE_URL` configured — `npm run dev` sets this automatically, but individual `npm run dev:server` does not inherit it unless you source `.env` first
-- View server logs: `npm run logs:server`
+- View server logs: `npm run logs:server` — look for `✓ Database connected` at startup; if absent, DB env vars are missing

 ---